joel-becker/joel-becker.github.io/content/digital-garden/wembaway.md

 lastMod: 2024-08-10
 ---

-An arrangement for a mashup featuring "The Lion Sleeps Tonight," "Brown Eyed Girl," "Shut Up and Dance," "Mr. Brightside," and "What Makes You Beautiful."

 | **Chords** | **Part 1** | **Part 2** | **Part 3** |
 |------------|------------|------------|------------|
 | C, F       | Eeeeeee | Wembaway | |